zakird/crux-top-lists/README.md

 # Chrome (CrUX) Top Million Websites

-[Recent research](https://zakird.com/papers/toplists.pdf) showed that the top million most popular websites published by Google Chrome via their [UX Report](https://developer.chrome.com/docs/crux/) (CrUX) is significantly more accurate than other top lists like the Alexa Top Million and Tranco Top Million.
+[Recent research](https://zakird.com/papers/toplists.pdf) has shown that the top million most popular websites published by Google Chrome via their [UX Report](https://developer.chrome.com/docs/crux/) (CrUX) is significantly more accurate than other top lists like the Alexa Top Million and Tranco Top Million for capturing the most popular websites on the Internet.

 This repository caches a CSV version of the Chrome top sites, queried from the public CrUX data in Google BigQuery.
 You can browse all of the cached lists